-However, the fact that these events have taken place should not serve to hide the difficulties faced by Museums Services staff and volunteers in staging them.
+However, the fact that these events have taken place should not serve to hide the difficulties faced by Community groups and Museums Services staff and volunteers in staging them.
 Inclement weather combined with a relatively exposed location and lack of outside shelter has limited the scope and nature of the events that can be staged, and the relative costs of hiring a marquee together with their visual impact has led the Museums Manager to consider alternatives.

 A traditional oak framed structure with slate roof and open sides that can be enclosed in poor weather conditions is the proposed solution.
-It would be able to accommodate around 120-150 people formally seated.
+It would be able to accommodate around 120 formally seated.
 The new Events Pavilion, rather like a large bandstand, will provide a permanent shelter within the grounds and a new facility that can be used for a wide range of events and related activities.
 Critically, providing a high quality events space that can be 'dressed' to suit the occasion.
-The ability to close the sides is being considered.